-In the late afternoon, we had an amazing boat trip in Tam Coc, which has long been famous at home and abroad for its hidden landscape, unique grottoes and historic and cultural relics.
+In the late afternoon, we had an amazing boat trip to Tam Coc, which has long been famous at home and abroad for its hidden landscape, unique grottoes, and historic and cultural relics.

 At the end of the boat trip, there are some women selling drinks and snacks, we bought some drinks and snacks for our boatwomen to show our gratitude.
 The whole boat trip lasted for 1 hour and a half and we really enjoyed it.

 The following day, we took a boat trip to admire the Trang An grottos, a UNESCO site exhibiting a gorgeous limestone karst landscape.
 The landscape contains a wide range of classic karsts formations.

 The boatmen and the pier where we board our boat